-How Predictive Analytics is changing the world of Insurance
+How Predictive Analytics is Reshaping the Insurance Industry

-Increasingly, Predictive Analytics is becoming the “weapon of choice” of insurance firms.
-The reasons are many, ease-of-use is one, the other is because of advances in Artificial Intelligence (AI) and Machine Learning (ML), deployment is easier and faster.
+The reasons are many, ease-of-use is one, and the other is because of advances in Artificial Intelligence (AI) and Machine Learning (ML), deployment is easier and faster.

 Data analytics overall has started to play a big role in almost all areas of the insurance sector such as risk management for companies, maximizing their returns on investments, and improving customer service, including client retention; while Predictive Analytics specifically has become the number one defense for insurance firms against fraud.